howerj/libforth/libforth.md

 Unlike ':' this is a compiling word, but performs the same function.

-## Glossary of FORTH terminology
+## Glossary of Forth terminology

 * Word vs Machine-Word

-Usually in computing a 'word' refers to the natural length of integer in a machine, I specifically use the term 'Machine-Word' when I want to invoke this meaning, a word in [FORTH][] is more analogous to a function, but there are different types of FORTH words; *immediate* and *compiling* words, *internal* and *defined* words and finally *visible* and *invisible* words.
+Usually in computing a 'word' refers to the natural length of integer in a machine, the term 'machine word' is used to invoke this specific meaning, a word in [Forth][] is more analogous to a function, but there are different types of Forth words; *immediate* and *compiling* words, *internal* and *defined* words and finally *visible* and *invisible* words.

-Suffice to say the distinction between a machine word and a FORTH word can lead to some confusion.
+The distinction between a machine word and a Forth word can lead to some confusion.

 * *The* dictionary

-There is only one dictionary in a normal [FORTH][] implementation, it is a data structure that can only grow in size (or at least it can in this implementation) and holds all of the defined words.
+There is only one dictionary in a normal [Forth][] implementation, it is a data structure that can only grow in size (or at least it can in this implementation) and holds all of the defined words.